 Coming from the tumultuous and temperate place like Metro Manila you would not imagine the Philippines to be home to over 7,000 islands with striking beaches and turquoise seas, which is why the mountainous regions up north are often forgotten

-A Marketing and Corporate management graduate from Manila, Paula gained her solid 10 years of experience working in various environments from International IT-Solutions companies, acquisition firms to local bred music production companies.
-She is currently working full time as an Operations Manager for a digital direct marketing company and a part-time professional lyricist for homegrown local artist.
+Paula Ferrer is a full time Operations Manager for a digital direct marketing company and a part-time professional lyricist for homegrown local artists.

 She has an inexplicable love for trying out new dishes—whether from fine dining restaurants, hole-in-the-walls, and your friendly neighborhood isawan.
 Same passion goes for traveling and immersing herself into new experiences may it be thru music, film, art or just randomly talking to wise old lolos and lolas.
 Read thru her digitalized collections of experience musings and wanderings.